Fixing a wood threshold is a relatively simple task that can be complicated only by the surface to which it is to be fixed.

 Once all the screws are securely driven home, that’s your wood threshold fixed!

 In cases where the wood threshold is going to be fixed to a tile, concrete, or marble floor it is necessary to use an adhesive.
-Although it is possible to drill into these floors and use screws, it is not always acceptable because of the damage to the floor.
+Although it is possible to drill into these floors and use screws, it is not always an acceptable option for the damage it can do to the floor.
 There are several commercial adhesives available that will create a satisfactory bond, and your choice will be governed by how well you think you can handle them.
 A contact adhesive requires precise positioning of the two surfaces to be joined while other adhesives allow some re-positioning before they set.
 You must also ensure that the adhesive you use is suitable for joining the two materials that you want to use it on.
 If your wood threshold has been stained or varnished you need to remember that you are joining the stain or varnish – not the wood.